ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 * During the LSF cluster creation, use the Storage Scale VPC.
 Under the `vpc_name` parameter, provide the name of the VPC created through the scale cluster.

 * To create the LSF management node and compute worker nodes use the compute subnets (comp-pvt-1) from the Storage Scale cluster.
-Under the `cluster_subnet_ids` parameter, provide the compute subnet ID for the cluster.
+Under the `cluster_subnet_id` parameter, provide the compute subnet ID for the cluster.

-* To create the bastion and login nodes on the LSF, you should create a new subnet under the Scale VPC cluster.
+* To create the bastion/deployer and login nodes on the LSF, you should create a new subnet under the Scale VPC cluster.
 Even though there are two existing subnets under the Scale VPC (proto-pvt-1 and stg-pvt-1), it is advised to create a new subnet.
-This approach ensures that the bastion and login node do not have a direct access to the Storage Scale nodes, which aligns with the planned architecture.
+This approach ensures that the bastion/deployer and login node do not have a direct access to the Storage Scale nodes, which aligns with the planned architecture.
+Provide the subnet ID for the cluster under the `login_subnet_id` parameter.

+    The new subnet created should have the Public Gateway (PGW) attached, and this is required for the deployer node to clone the terraform code for the deployment process.
+For more information on how to attach the PGW, see [Working with subnets in VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-subnets-configure&interface=ui).
+    {: note}

 * Provide the existing custom resolver ID under the `dns_custom_resolver_id` parameter.
 Since a custom resolver ID was already created under the Scale VPC, failing to provide this details cause the LSF deployment to fail.

 * Provide the Storage Scale cluster storage security group ID under the `storage_security_group_id` parameter.
 This security group ID is required to establish the connection from the LSF cluster nodes to Storage Scale CES nodes from where the NFS mount points are exported.

 * To use the Storage Scale CES NFS mount points on the LSF cluster nodes, ensure to pass the mount point details under the `custom_file_shares` parameter.

+If you want choose or opt the existing bastion setup on LSF, then refer the documentation for [Bastion node](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-bastion-node-overview).

 Example: